On linear chaos in function spaces: Abstract

 \section{Abstract}

-We show that, in $L_{p}(0,\infty)$ ($1\leq p <\infty$), bounded weighted backward shifts as well as their unbounded counterparts are chaotic linear operators.
-We also extend the unbounded case to $C_{0}[0,\infty)$ and describe the spectra of the weighted shifts provided the underlying spaces are complex.
+We show that, in $L_{p}(0,\infty)$ ($1\leq p <\infty$), bounded weighted translations as well as their unbounded counterparts are chaotic linear operators.
+We also extend the unbounded case to $C_{0}[0,\infty)$ and describe the spectra of the weighted translations provided the underlying spaces are complex.